letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Know why SciKit exists within the Python ecosystem (ease of use of complex algorithms and statistical tests) (LL2)
   - Understand the sorts of algorithms that are available within SciKit (LL2)
   - Understand the general layout of a SciKit function and how they fit into projects (LL3)
+- Two basic concepts to prepare for workshop (LL2)
-  - Basic recap of what an unpaired t-test is used for in preparation for workshop example (LL2)
+  - Basic recap of what an unpaired t-test is used for (LL2)
+  - Understand what convolution is and what it is used for (LL2)
+  - Understand intuitively how to average a signal using an averaging kernel e.g. `[0.2, 0.2, 0.2, 0.2, 0.2]` (LL2)
+  - Appreciate that convolution can be used in more than 1 dimension - *will be covered in the machine learning section of the course* (LL2)

 Good resources for planning this section include Pandas' [Getting Started](https://pandas.pydata.org/docs/getting_started/index.html#getting-started) guide, [10 minutes to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html#min).